 Editorial Ethics

-ERBE adheres to the guidelines described in the Principles of Transparency and Best Practice in Scholarly Publishing.
+ERBE adheres to the guidelines described in the Principles of Transparency and Best Practice in Scholarly Publishing and the Code of Conduct and Best Practice Guidelines for Journal Ethics.
 Manuscripts submitted should comply with the following norms of ethics and conduct:

 1. Foster freedom of thought, independence, critical and creative thinking, scientific rigor, reliability and credibility.